-In the case that an OPEN is retransmitted and the nfs_lockowner is being used for the first time or the nfs_lockowner state has been previously released by the server, the use of the OPEN_CONFIRM operation will prevent incorrect behavior.
-When the server observes the use of the nfs_lockowner for the first time, it will direct the client to perform the OPEN_CONFIRM for the corresponding OPEN.
-This sequence establishes the use of an nfs_lockowner and associated sequence number.
+In the case that an OPEN is retransmitted and the lock_owner is being used for the first time or the lock_owner state has been previously released by the server, the use of the OPEN_CONFIRM operation will prevent incorrect behavior.
+When the server observes the use of the lock_owner for the first time, it will direct the client to perform the OPEN_CONFIRM for the corresponding OPEN.
+This sequence establishes the use of an lock_owner and associated sequence number.
+Since the OPEN_CONFIRM sequence connects a new open_owner on the server with an existing open_owner on a client, the sequence number may have any value.
+The OPEN_CONFIRM step assures the server that the value received is the correct one.
 See the section "OPEN_CONFIRM - Confirm Open" for further details.